Darris-Thomas/SQL-NETFLIX/README.md

 **Objective:** Count the number of content items in each genre.

-### 10.Find each year and the average numbers of content release in India on netflix, return top 5 year with highest avg content release!
+### 10. Find each year and the average numbers of content release in India on netflix, return top 5 year with highest avg content release!

 ```sql
 select